MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     If time permits, consider asking GitHub Copilot to generate a detailed explanation of each file.

-1. Use Windows File Explorer to open the **index.html** file in a browser.
+1. Open the **index.html** file in the Visual Studio Code editor.

+1. On the **Run** menu, select **Run Without Debugging**.

+    If prompted, select your choice of browser to run the app.

-    You can double-click the **index.html** file from the Windows File Explorer to open it in your default web browser.
-Alternatively, you can right-click the file and select **Open with** to choose a specific browser.
+    You can also double-click the **index.html** file from the Windows File Explorer to open it in your default web browser.

 1. With your prototype app open in the browser, test the use cases you listed in your product requirements and verify that your prototype app delivers the expected functionality.